 In 2014-2015 DCAS recommended the excess revenue related to FTES generation from international students be taken out of the Allocation Model and be placed in Fund 114.
 This incentivizes each campus to develop an international student program by allowing the excess revenue to be retained by the home campus.
 DCAS also recommended a productivity factor of 525 be used for each campus.
 This change caused a significant shift of \$500,000 from Ventura College to Moorpark College.
 To alleviate possible operational disruptions, the change in the productivity factor will be phased in over four years with all campuses being held harmless in the first year (FY 15-16).
 In the subsequent three years, Ventura College's allocation will be reduced by \$166,666 each year.
 Further, DCAS recommended the carryover percentage be changed from 1% to 2%.
 These changes were executed in the 2015-2016 adopted budget.
+The final reduction was made in the 2017-18 budget year.

 In 2015-16, a review of the components of the Infrastructure Funding Model resulted in a change in the treatment of unrestricted lottery revenue.
-Beginning with the 2016-17 fiscal year, unrestricted lottery will be removed from the Infrastructure Funding Model and included in the Districtwide Resource Budget Allocation Model for the distribution of General Fund unrestricted revenues.
+Beginning with the 2016-17 fiscal year, unrestricted lottery was removed from the Infrastructure Funding Model and included in the Districtwide Resource Budget Allocation Model for the distribution of General Fund unrestricted revenues.
 The percentage of revenues the District Administrative Center will receive will be adjusted accordingly to maintain the same effective rate prior to the change.

 In 2015-16, the District did not fully achieve its FTES goal.
 However, State regulations provide the flexibility to shift qualifying class sections between fiscal years.
 The District utilized this option and shifted 685 FTES from 2016-17 to 2015-16.
-As a result of this transfer, the 2016-17 State reported FTES is 685 FTES less than the actual operational FTES.
+As a result of this transfer, the 2016-17 State reported FTES was 685 FTES less than the actual operational FTES.
 In years affected by the shift of FTES, revenue will be projected based on operational FTES or state reported FTES subject to the maximum of state funded base.
-For the 2017-18 budget, state apportionment will be calculated assuming the 2017-18 base FTES is the same as the 2016-17 actual operational FTES, which excludes the impact of the shift of 685 FTES.
+For the 2017-18 budget, state apportionment was calculated assuming the 2017-18 base FTES was the same as the 2016-17 actual operational FTES, which excluded the impact of the shift of 685 FTES.

-In the FY 17 Adoption Budget, the districtwide support in the Budget Allocation Model provided funding for the District Administrative Center (DAC) at 6.98% of Available Revenue.
+In the 2016-17 Adoption Budget, the districtwide support in the Budget Allocation Model provided funding for the District Administrative Center (DAC) at 6.98% of available revenue.
 Within this allocation, \$420,000 was budgeted for the annual lease payment for the Stanley Avenue office.
 In November 2016, the District closed escrow on a property in Camarillo at Daily Drive for the DAC relocation.
-Members of DCAS would like a model where the budget savings that result from the elimination of a lease payment for the district office would flow to the colleges and DAC over time.
+With the exception of Vice Chancellor El Fattal, members of DCAS wanted a model where the budget savings that resulted from the elimination of a lease payment for the district office would flow to the colleges and DAC over time.
 It was agreed that the elimination of a lease payment for the district office would bring the DAC share to 6.7%.
-DCAS agreed to hold the DAC harmless for FY18 and agreed to recommend the phase-in of an adjustment over four years.
-DCAS will continue discussions toward a recommendation for the FY 19 budget.
-For the FY 18 budget, the percentage allocation to the DAC will remain at 6.98%.
+DCAS agreed to hold the DAC harmless for FY18 and agreed, with the exception of Vice Chancellor El Fattal, to recommend the phase-in of an adjustment over four years.
+Due to a lack of unanimity, DCAS continued its discussions on the topic.
+For the FY18 Budget, the percentage allocation to the DAC remained at 6.98%.